-Component Phase Project action Mitigation measures Monitoring mea In cases when monitoring results indicate that noise levels are above the defined limits, then noise abatement measures will be implemented (e.g. noise barriers at the source, soundproofing, etc.).
+Component Phase Project action Mitigation measures Monitoring me In cases when monitoring results indicate that noise levels are above the defined limits, then noise abatement measures will be implemented (e.g. noise barriers at the source, soundproofing, etc.).
 Soil and Subsoil Construction General engineering/construction works; Material Storage Accommodation and management of the workforce Project Soil Management and Erosion Control Plan will be developed and implemented.
 Land preparation and construction activities will be re-scheduled during extreme weather conditions, when possible, to avoid erosion risk.
-Erosion control measures, including installation of drainage channels will be inplemented as necessary, to prevent movement of sediment off-site, prior to the start of construction operations.
-Drainage channels and dikes will be installed to prevent runoff to adjacent lands and loss of soil around the temporary excavated material storage areas and bedding, padding, back filling, and aggregate materials.
-Topsoil management will be prioritized and in case vegetated/uncontaminated land is expected to be permanently removed, the topsoil will be properly stored in accordance with the Regulation on Excavation, Construction and Demolition Wastes issued on March 18, 2004, at Official Gazetten oz.25406.
-Loss of subsoil will be completed in compliance with the Regulation on Control of Excavated Soil.
-Construction and Demolition Wastes issued on March 18, 2004, at Official Gazetten oz.25406.
-Loss of subsoil will be completed in compliance with the Regulation on Control of Excavated Soil.
-Soil stripping will not be carried out during construction activities, unless necessary, to minimize disturbance to vegetation, ground species and soils.
-Any excess excavated material will be disposed at licensed storage/recycling facilities as required by the Regulation on Excavation.
-Construction and Demolition Wastes issued on March 18, 2004 at Official Gazetten oz.25406.
-In case a licensed disposal facility is not available, Kalyon Enerji will identify parcels, for which usage rights will be obtained from the respective right holders as per fue requirements of the applicable legislation.
-Environmental and social assessment studies as per Management of Change Procedure will be obtained fro easures nspection eport results e records of vehicles and equipment records sal records the contractual agreements for disposal of wastes
+Erosion control measures, including installation of drainage channels will be implemented as necessary, to prevent movement of sediment off-site, prior to the start of construction operations.
+Drainage channels and dikes will be installed to prevent movement of sediment off-site, prior to the start of construction operations.
+Drainage channels and dikes will be installed to prevent movement of sediment off-site, prior to the start of construction operations.
+Drainage channels and bedding, padding, back filling, and aggregate materials.
+Topsoil management will be properly stored in accordance with the Regulation on Excavated Soil, Construction and Demolition Wastes issued on March 18, 2004, at Official Gazette no. 25406 and re-used for reclamation as necessary.
+In addition, Kalyon Enerji will ensure that topsoil management will be carried out time with international standard as well as national standards.
+Subsoil removal will be completed in compliance with the Regulation on Control of Excavated Soil, Construction and Demolition Wastes issued on March 18, 2004, at Official Gazette no. 25406.
+Loss of subsoil will be minimized through use of suitable equipment, planning, development of procedures and schedules.
+Soil stripping will not be carried out during construction activities, unless necessary, to minimize disturbance to vegetation, ground, packfilling, and aggregate materials.
+Any excess excavated material will be disposed at licensed storage/recycling facilities as required by the Regulation on Excavation, Construction and Demolition Wastes issued on March 18, 2004, at Official Gazette no.25406.
+In case a licensed disposal facility is n